James Baldwin: Education and preaching

 After P.S.
 24, Baldwin entered Harlem's Frederick Douglass Junior High School.
-At Douglass Junior High, Baldwin met two important influences.
+There, Baldwin met two important influences.
 The first was Herman W. "Bill" Porter, a Black Harvard graduate.
-Porter was the faculty advisor to the school's newspaper, the Douglass Pilot, where Baldwin would later be the editor.
-Porter took Baldwin to the library on 42nd Street to research a piece that would turn into Baldwin's first published essay titled "Harlem—Then and Now", which appeared in the autumn 1937 issue of Douglass Pilot.
-The second of these influences from his time at Douglass was the renowned poet of the Harlem Renaissance, Countee Cullen.
+Porter was the faculty advisor to the school's newspaper, the Douglass Pilot, of which Baldwin would become the editor.
+Porter took Baldwin to the library on 42nd Street to research a piece that would turn into Baldwin's first published essay titled "Harlem—Then and Now", which appeared in the autumn 1937 issue of the Douglass Pilot.
+The second of these influences from his time at Frederick Douglass Junior High School was Countee Cullen, the renowned poet of the Harlem Renaissance.
 Cullen taught French and was a literary advisor in the English department.
-Baldwin later remarked that he "adored" Cullen's poetry, and said he found the spark of his dream to live in France in Cullen's early impression on him.
+Baldwin later remarked that he "adored" Cullen's poetry, and his dream to live in France was sparked by Cullen's early impression on him.
 Baldwin graduated from Frederick Douglass Junior High in 1938.

-In 1938, Baldwin applied to and was accepted at De Witt Clinton High School in the Bronx, a predominantly white, predominantly Jewish school, matriculating there that fall.
-At De Witt Clinton, Baldwin worked on the school's magazine, the Magpie with Richard Avedon, who went on to become a noted photographer, and Emile Capouya and Sol Stein, who would both become renowned publishers.
-Baldwin did interviews and editing at the magazine and published a number of poems and other writings.
-Baldwin finished at De Witt Clinton in 1941.
-His yearbook listed his ambition as "novelist-playwright".
-Baldwin's motto in his yearbook was: "Fame is the spur and—ouch!"
+In 1938, Baldwin applied to and was accepted at De Witt Clinton High School in the Bronx, a predominantly white and Jewish school, where he matriculated that fall.
+He worked on the school's magazine, the Magpie with Richard Avedon, who went on to become a noted photographer, and Emile Capouya and Sol Stein, who would both become renowned publishers.
+Baldwin did interviews and editing at the magazine and published a number of poems and other writing.
+He completed his high school diploma at De Witt Clinton in 1941.
+Baldwin's yearbook listed his career ambition as "novelist-playwright", and his motto in the yearbook was: "Fame is the spur and—ouch!"

-During his high school years, uncomfortable with the fact that, unlike many of his peers, he was attracted to men rather than women, Baldwin sought refuge in religion.
-He first joined the now-demolished Mount Calvary of the Pentecostal Faith Church on Lenox Avenue in 1937, but followed the preacher there, Bishop Rose Artemis Horn, who was affectionately called Mother Horn, when she left to preach at Fireside Pentecostal Assembly.
-At 14, "Brother Baldwin", as Baldwin was called, first took to Fireside's altar.
-It was at Fireside Pentecostal, during his mostly extemporaneous sermons, that Baldwin "learned that he had authority as a speaker and could do things with a crowd", says biographer Campbell.
-Baldwin delivered his final sermon at Fireside Pentecostal in 1941.
-Baldwin later wrote in the essay "Down at the Cross" that the church "was a mask for self-hatred and despair ... salvation stopped at the church door".
-He related that he had a rare conversation with David Baldwin "in which they had really spoken to one another", with his stepfather asking, "You'd rather write than preach, wouldn't you?"
+Uncomfortable with his discovery during his high school years that he was attracted to men rather than women, Baldwin sought refuge in religion.
+He joined the later demolished Mount Calvary of the Pentecostal Faith Church on Lenox Avenue in 1937.
+He then followed Mount Calvary's preacher, Bishop Rose Artemis Horn (affectionately known as Mother Horn) when she left to preach at Fireside Pentecostal Assembly.
+At the age of 14, "Brother Baldwin", as he was called, first took to Fireside's altar, and it was at Fireside Pentecostal, during his mostly extemporaneous sermons, that Baldwin "learned that he had authority as a speaker and could do things with a crowd."
+He delivered his final sermon at Fireside Pentecostal in 1941.
+Baldwin wrote in the essay "Down at the Cross" that the church "was a mask for self-hatred and despair ... salvation stopped at the church door".
+He recalled a rare conversation with David Baldwin "in which they had really spoken to one another", during which his stepfather asked: "You'd rather write than preach, wouldn't you?"